 About the Journal

 Research in Pharmaceutical Sciences (RPS; ISSN: Print -1735-5362, Online - 1735-9414), the journal of School of Pharmacy and Pharmaceutical Sciences, Isfahan University of Medical Sciences, Isfahan, I.R.
 Iran, published by Wolters Kluwer - Medknow Publications, is a peer-reviewed online journal with bimonthly print on demand compilation of issues published.
 The journal’s full text is available online at rpsjournal.net.
-The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional/subject-based repository.
+The journal allows free access (Open Access) to its contents and permits authors to self-archive the final accepted version of the articles on any OAI-compliant institutional/subject-based repository.
 The editors welcome original contributions that have not been published and are not under consideration elsewhere.
-Authors are encouraged to submit manuscript by our webpage (http://www.journalonweb.com/jrps).
+Authors are encouraged to submit the manuscript by our webpage (http://www.journalonweb.com/jrps).

 The journal has a distinguished editorial board with extensive academic qualifications, ensuring that the journal maintains high scientific standards and has a broad international coverage.
 One key request of researchers across the world is open access to research publications.